andcorduri/RDP-model/README.md

 Accepted for publication in the Journal of Rheology on March 2024

 The Notebooks solve the Rolie-Double-Poly (RDP) model [Boudara et. al., J. Rheol.
-63 (1), 71-91] and calculates the entropy generation rate using the method of Schieber and Córdoba [Phys.
+63 (1), 71-91] and calculate the entropy generation rate using the method of Schieber and Córdoba [Phys.
 Fluids 33 (8)].

 Copyright (c) 2024 Andrés Córdoba